 A tendril drifts toward us, sending a flush of panic racing through me.
 “Oh shit!”
 I dive to the floor and curl into a ball.

 As the appendage sweeps our protective shield, it becomes momentarily visible—we’re not just sheltered in a two-dimensional circle, we’re contained in a half-dome made of staticky red lightning.
 When the tendril slides across its curvature, a grinding buzz assaults my ears, but as soon as the tendril clears the edge, the red lightning half-dome goes back to being invisible.

 “Very courageous,” Erany remarks dryly.
 “You may be the Traveler, but you may also need a change of pants.”

 “Easy, Jon.”
 Gyrax lends me a hand and hauls me up.
 “We need not fear Arinia’s magic.”

-“Oh yeah, for sure,” I say bluffly, trying to hide the tremor in my voice.
+“Oh yeah, for sure,” I reply bluffly, trying to hide the tremor in my voice.
 “I knew that.
 I was just testing my uh…you know—it was just a test.
 Yeah.”

 The others chuckle.
 Erany, however, laughs out loud.
-She screws up her face into an idiotic sneer and echoes my words in a deep, oafish voice: “It was just a test.
+She screws up her face and echoes my words in a deep, oafish tone: “It was just a test.
 Yeah.”

 I blush and grin, but I’ll count this as a win.
-Got some smiles along with some good-natured teasing out of a beautiful Princess. (maybe she’s flirting?
+Got some smiles and good-natured teasing out of a beautiful Princess. (maybe she’s flirting?
 Fingers crossed.
-Jesus, Jon—you’re in a life-or-death situation here.
-Stop thinking about your half-Elf crush.)
+Jesus, Jon—you’re in a life-or-death situation here!
+Stop thinking about your half-Elf crush!)

 But then she begins to dim and fade.
-An imprint of her form remains in the air, frozen in place against the moon-lit city.
-She turns transparent, the stars shine through her chimeric outline…
+An imprint of her body remains in the air, frozen in place against the moon-lit city.
+She turns transparent, the stars shining through her chimeric outline…